 For more information about Immunization Requirements, click here.
 Click here for the CUNY SLU Immunization Record form.
 If you have any questions about the immunization requirements at CUNY School of Labor & Urban Studies, please call us at (646) 313-6415 or email us at Healthservices@slu.cuny.edu.

-Students who are currently enrolled in a degree program at a CUNY campus starting with the Spring 2019 may register for CUNY courses through ePermit.
-In many cases, CUNY SLU courses are considered equivalent to and may be substituted for courses in CUNY degree programs.
-Through ePermit, students file an online request to take a CUNY SLU course.
+Students who are currently enrolled in a degree program at a CUNY campus starting with the Spring 2019 semester may register for CUNY courses through ePermit.
+In many cases, CUNY courses are considered equivalent to and may be substituted for courses in CUNY degree programs.
 As part of the ePermit process, registrars and faculty advisors at the student’s home college must approve this request.
 Students are kept informed via email of the status of their permit requests.
 If the student’s home college rejects the request, he or she is notified via email, with the reason indicated in the email message.
 SLU students may use the ePermit process to take courses at other CUNY schools that may satisfy some of the General Education/Pathway requirements for undergraduate degree programs.
 How to apply for ePermit.

-DegreeWorks is an online advisement tool for undergraduate students and their advisors that shows student progress toward completion of degree requirements.
-All currently registered CUNY SLU undergraduate students have a DegreeWorks account.
+DegreeWorks is an online advisement tool for undergraduate/graduate students and their advisors that shows student progress toward completion of degree requirements.
+All currently registered CUNY SLU undergraduate/graduate students have a DegreeWorks account.